Asat Trust: Al Taqwa

 which has been accused of financing al-Qaeda.

 A lawsuit filed by the family of John P. O'Neill describes Asat as a "money laundering organization" founded by Youssef Nada.

 LGT Bank

 Asat has a close relationship with the bank of the Liechtenstein royal family and has printed the name of that bank on its own letterhead.

 It is common practice that a legal representative prints the name of a local bank on its own letterhead, indicating its own business account;

 Galp Energia

 The Asat Trust represented Portuguese energy company Galp Energia in its business dealings with Iraq in the Oil-for-Food Programme.
-When the US placed sanctions on Asat, Galp continued this business through Sercor Treuhand Anstalt, a company closely related to Asat.

-Sercor Treuhand Anstalt does not represent Galp Energia;

-Wachter businesses

-Sercor Treuhand Anstalt, also known as SerMont Asset Management SA, is the business of Asat Trust directors Erwin Wachter and Martin Wachter.

-Martin Wachter also owns Turicon Asset Management.

-Sercor is not the business of "Asat" directors; Sercor Treuhand Anstalt and SerMont Asset Management are different companies;